somandra/WebApp-Using-Flask/README.md

-# WebApp-Using-Flask
-This is a web app using flask as Back-End  and HTML CSS as Front End
+This is a web app using flask as Back-End  and HTML CSS as Front End.